charan300804/EDU-BLOCK/README.md

     npm install
     ```

 This command reads the `package.json` file and downloads all the necessary packages into a new folder called `node_modules`.
 This might take a few minutes.
+You only need to do this once, unless you add new dependencies later.

 ---